 As our parents move into their golden years it’s good to start preparing for more difficult conversations.
 Discussing topics such as finances and end of life arrangements is never easy to do but it is important to ensure that the correct measures are in place for when the time comes.

 Funeral insurance can help ease any additional financial burden to let you and your family concentrate on grieving without unnecessary stress.

 You can take out a policy on their behalf to ensure they are covered.
 Even if your parent(s) don’t want to talk about a topic like funeral insurance, which is understandable, we can help you through the process of putting funeral cover in place for your parents.

-ASIC’s MoneySmart website sayas funerals can cost anywhere from $4,000 for something simple to $15,000 for a funeral with a more elaborate casket.
-(Costs are estimates only and vary depending on state, and the services and features chosen).
+ASIC’s MoneySmart website says funerals can cost anywhere from $4,000 for something simple to $15,000 for a more elaborate funeral (costs are estimates only and vary depending on the state, and the services and features chosen).
 Typical items to account for, depending on the funeral type, include:

 Some examples of how funeral insurance can be used to help you provide the perfect final farewell that your parent would love are:

 - Flight expenses for family members who need to travel from further afield for the funeral

 - Venue hire, catering, or a bar tab for the wake

 - Creating small keepsakes for funeral attendees to remember your parent by

 - A donation to a cause that your parent was close to, that may not be in their will